Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 # @financial-times/anvil-ui-bootstrap

-This module provides a client-side bootstrap to be embedded in your HTML pages.
-The bootstrap implements feature detection ([cuts the mustard](#cutting-the-mustard)) to determine if a browser should receive a core or enhanced experience, and the capability to load script files as appropriate.
+This module provides a JavaScript bootstrap for your client-side code which can be embedded in your HTML pages.
+The bootstrap implements feature detection ([cuts the mustard](#cutting-the-mustard)) to determine if the browser should receive a core or enhanced experience, and the capability to load script files as appropriate.

 ## Getting started